ayuko-a/monthly-records/README.md

 # monthly-records
-keeps track of my items and backs them in my email
+keeps track of my items in the house and backs them in my email